FRReinert/PyBackup/example/task_manager/README.md

 ## Setting up your script

 1. Create a folder on your preference
 2. Create your backup.py and settings.py file into this folder.
-My is looking like this:
+Mine looks like this:
 ![Settings.py](settings.PNG)
 ![backup.py](backup.PNG)
 3. Create a batch file, which looks like this